Magnetic Resonance Imaging (MRI) - Cardiac (Heart)

 What are the benefits vs. risks?

-- MRI has proven valuable in diagnosing a broad range of conditions, including cardiovascular anatomical anomalies (e.g., congenital heart defects), functional abnormalities (e.g., valve failure), tumors and conditions related to coronary artery disease and cardiomyopathy (disease affecting the heart muscle).
+- MRI has proven valuable in diagnosing a broad range of conditions, including cardiovascular anatomical anomalies (e.g., congenital heart defects), functional abnormalities (e.g., valve failure), tumors, and conditions related to coronary artery disease and cardiomyopathy (disease affecting the heart muscle).

-- MRI imaging can be used during certain interventional procedures, such as catheter-based ablation procedures to treat irregular heart rhythms, including atrial fibrillation.
-The use of MRI imaging can substantially shorten the time required to perform these procedures, resulting in better accuracy.
+- MR imaging can be used during certain interventional procedures, such as catheter-based ablation procedures to treat irregular heart rhythms, including atrial fibrillation.
+The use of MRI can substantially shorten the time required to perform these procedures and result in improved accuracy.

-- Cardiac MRI allow evaluation of the structures and function of the heart and major vessels without risks of exposure to radiation which may be associated with more invasive procedures or some of the other non-invasive tests.
+- Cardiac MRI allows for evaluation of the structures and function of the heart and major vessels without the risks of exposure to ionizing radiation which may be associated with more invasive procedures or some other non-invasive tests.

 What are the limitations of a Cardiac MRI?

 High-quality images depend on your ability to remain perfectly still and follow breath-holding instructions while the images are being recorded.
 If you are anxious, confused or in severe pain, you may find it difficult to lie still during imaging.

 A person who is very large may not fit into certain types of MRI machines.
 There are weight limits on the scanners.